minxingzhang0107/Protecting-Privacy-of-Data-Buyers-in-Data-Markets/README.md

 - Jian Pei ([j.pei@duke.edu](mailto:j.pei@duke.edu))

 ## Abstract
-Data markets are pivotal in facilitating the discovery, exchange, sharing, and integration of data among users and providers.
-While the focus has traditionally been on safeguarding the privacy of data owners and third parties, the privacy concerns of data buyers have often been overlooked.
-This paper addresses this critical gap by exploring the complexities involved in protecting data buyer privacy.
-We balance privacy concerns with purchase costs and conduct extensive experiments to validate the effectiveness and efficiency of our proposed methods.
-The insights derived from our research contribute significantly to the understanding and implementation of data buyer privacy protections.
+Data markets serve as crucial platforms facilitating data discovery, exchange, sharing, and integration among data users and providers.
+However, the paramount concern of privacy has predominantly centered on protecting privacy of data owners and third parties, neglecting the challenges associated with protecting the privacy of data buyers.
+In this article, we address this gap by modeling the intricacies of data buyer privacy protection and investigating the delicate balance between privacy and purchase cost.
+Through comprehensive experimentation, our results yield valuable insights, shedding light on the efficacy and efficiency of our proposed approaches.

 ## Running Instructions
 To replicate the main results, follow the instructions below: